From world championship baseball to world class beer, St. Louis quietly offers residents some of the best amenities in the U.S.

-People often compare St. Louis to its bigger cousin, Chicago.
-But we just don’t think that’s fair, and think the “Gateway to the West” is actually a hidden gem with its vibrant cultural scene and its wealth of free attractions.
+People often compare St. Louis to its bigger cousin, Chicago, but we just don’t think that’s fair.
+We think the “Gateway to the West” is actually a hidden gem with its vibrant cultural scene and its wealth of free attractions.
 We know all big cities can get a bit touristy, so here’s our list of the best things to do a little bit off the beaten path.

-Okay, so we admit this one isn’t too far off the beaten path, but who could pass up a free zoo?
-This zoo is recognized as one of the best in America for research and conservation, and has a whopping 6,600 animals and 15 major exhibits.
+OK, so we admit this one isn’t too far off the beaten path, but who could pass up a free zoo?
+This zoo is recognized as one of the best in America for research and conservation, and has a whopping 12,000 animals and 20 major exhibits.
 Locals say be sure to see the big cats and the sea lion show; and plan to stay awhile, as it’s a huge zoo!

 2. Visit the Loop: The Hipster Capital of St. Louis